2017 NFL Draft Winners, Losers: Analyzing Best, Worst Of Wild First Round

 Hey, the Browns actually had a very solid first round.
 Myles Garrett was an easy selection No. 1 overall.
 The Texas A&M defensive end projects to be an elite pass rusher, which the Browns have lacked for nearly their entire second stint in the NFL.

-The Browns traded down from No. 12 to No. 25, where they too Michigan safety Jabrill Peppers to shore up a weak secondary that struggled to tackle well last season.
+The Browns traded down from No. 12 to No. 25, where they took Michigan safety Jabrill Peppers to shore up a weak secondary that struggled to tackle well last season.
 Cleveland then traded back into the first round to take Miami tight end David Njoku at No. 29.
 Njoku was the second-best tight end in this class, and he adds pass-catching ability and athleticism Cleveland previously lacked at the position.
 He’s also a legitimate red-zone threat.

-Cleveland made three first-round selections Thursday night and still has two first rounders and two second rounders in 2018 to dangle in other moves.
+Cleveland made three first-round selections Thursday night and still has two first-rounders and two second-rounders in 2018 to dangle in other moves.
 That’s a good position to be in.

 Indianapolis Colts